CBAM Defaults

 Strip away the jargon and the certificate cost for a shipment comes down to this:

-CBAM cost = embedded emissions × EU ETS price × obligation share, minus any carbon price already paid at origin.
+CBAM cost = (embedded emissions − free-allocation deduction) × EU ETS price, minus any carbon price already paid at origin.

 Each piece in plain terms: